Spending a few minutes designing a customized drill bit led to a drastic reduction in cycle time for Kawasaki Precision Machinery.

 For Kawasaki, which became the first company to order a Tailor-Made tool from the online system, the total lead time from design to implementation of the new drill bit was only around five weeks.

 A productivity analysis showed that the new tool has produced instant results.
-The cycle time for each motor case has been reduced by 2½ minutes, which translates into saving four pounds (4.6 euros) per component.
+The cycle time for each motor case has been reduced by 2½ minutes, which translates into saving four pounds (5.15 US dollars) per component.
 That’s money that quickly adds up, as Kawasaki produces 42 of those particular motor cases per day.
 The actual machine time was reduced by 30 percent.